mats the damp open coastal areas thick

 Not Threatened

-A small, creeping ground cover with kidney-shaped, parsley-like leaves.
+It creeps across the damp ground.
+Glossy leaves bright green.
+Small white flowers nodding in the breeze.
 A plant that tastes like the forest.
-The leaves have a mild, pleasant flavour and can be used as a parsley substitute in cooking.
+Native parsley is a small, creeping ground cover with kidney-shaped, parsley-like leaves.
+The leaves have a mild, pleasant flavour.
+They can be used as a parsley substitute in cooking.
 They are good in salads, soups and sauces.
-The plant grows in damp, open areas and forms dense mats.
-It is an excellent ground cover for shady, moist areas.
-A plant that is both pretty and useful.
-The leaves are rounded, with scalloped margins and a glossy, dark green surface.
+The flavour is delicate.
+It is easily overpowered.
+Use it as a garnish or add it at the end of cooking.
+The leaves are rounded with scalloped margins.
+They have a glossy, dark green surface.
 They are held on slender stalks that rise from the creeping stems.
-The stems root at the nodes, allowing the plant to spread rapidly across the ground.
-The flowers are small and white, appearing in summer.
+The stems root at the nodes.
+This allows the plant to spread rapidly across the ground.
+It forms dense mats in open, damp areas.
+It is an excellent ground cover for shady, moist sites.
 The species is native to New Zealand, the Chatham Islands, and the subantarctic islands.
 It is also found in Australia.
-It is a common plant of damp, open areas, including forest margins, stream banks, and coastal grasslands.
+It is a common plant of damp, open areas.
+This includes forest margins, stream banks, and coastal grasslands.
 It tolerates a range of conditions but prefers moist, fertile soils.
-The leaves have a mild, parsley-like flavour with a hint of musk (the species name moschata means musky).
-They can be used fresh in salads or cooked in soups and sauces.
-The flavour is delicate and easily overpowered, so it is best used as a garnish or added at the end of cooking.
+The species name moschata means musky.
+The leaves have a mild, parsley-like flavour with a hint of musk.
 To find native parsley is to walk the damp margins of streams and forests.
 The stream bank is damp.
-The parsley creeps, glossy leaves bright green, small white flowers nodding.
+The parsley creeps.
 A leaf is picked and tasted.
-The flavour is mild, with a hint of musk.
+The flavour is mild.
 The plant does not know it is a substitute for parsley.
 It just grows.
 That is what parsley does.
+Populations are considered stable and widespread.
+The species is common in damp areas throughout New Zealand.
+It is threatened by competition from introduced weeds.
+Protection of wetland margins is important.
+Habitat loss from land clearance is the primary threat.
+Climate change affects wetland habitats.
+The damp places are shrinking.
+The parsley persists where it can.